timrogers/in_business/README.md

-We have awesome gems like [business_time](https://github.com/bokmann/business_time) which help, but there's a gap in the market for something that knows your hours, and can quickly tell you whether a particular time is open or closed.
+We have awesome gems like [business_time](https://github.com/bokmann/business_time) which help, but there's a gap in the market for something that knows your hours, and can quickly tell you whether a particular time is open or closed concretely.
+As fun as crazy time calculations are!

 I've been doing quite a lot of work recently building [Twilio](http://www.twilio.com) apps such as my startup employer [GoCardless](https://gocardless.com)'s